 But in spite of its 125 year history in the country, the variety, originally from the south-west of France and currently the iconic grape of Uruguay, has never seemed to interest local winemakers in same way as Malbec, Cabernet Sauvignon or Merlot.
 That, however, looks to be beginning to change.

-Delmotte isn’t the only one convinced of the potential Tannat has in Argentina.
+Delmotte isn’t the only one convinced of the potential of Argentine Tannat.
 Right now only 874 hectares are under vine with the variety spread mostly across the northwest and Cuyo, although a few vines can be found in Patagonia and even in the new vineyards of Buenos Aires, near the Atlantic coast.

 Generally, Argentine winemakers agree that Tannat’s potential lies the fact that it ripens late, and so the arid, sunny conditions found in the mountains are ideal for a healthy cycle.
 It thus produces intense reds with good palates and firm freshness.
 But they admit that it’s still a wild grape with a rustic character.